Showing posts with label parenting. Show all posts

 Faith and Kailey decorating eggs, circa 2005

 This year's Easter baskets will be full.
 Maybe not perfectly tailored.
 Maybe a little sticky.
-But filled with good intentions, and just enough sugar to remind us all that life—and family—is messy, colorful, and best approached with a sense of humor.
+But filled with good intentions, and just enough sugar to remind us all that life and family are messy, colorful, and best approached with a sense of humor.

 And if no one eats the Peeps again this year?
 That’s fine.
 More for me.